- The Region

 In strategic planning Strategy Deployment (Hoshin Kanri) and Lean are powerful tools for managing an organization’s direction or focus, setting targets and reaching goals.

-Our challenge is to focus our time and effort on completing these nine projects and then integrate them across Sun Country Health Region.
+Our challenge is to focus our time and effort on completing these four projects and then integrate them across Sun Country Health Region.